gabemorris12/mechanism/readme.md

 ![image not found](https://github.com/gabemorris12/mechanism/raw/master/images/flat_profile.png)

-The base circle radius is found to be 1.893" and the minimum face width for the follower was found to be 2.55".
+The base circle radius was found to be 1.893" and the minimum face width for the follower was found to be 2.55".

 To get the roller animation, call this: